Who is considered a post-baccalaureate student?

 Interested in exploring your potential degree path?
 Although the best resource is your faculty adviser, you may be interested in seeing how your past work may apply to your intended program.
 This resource allows a search through previously evaluated courses from many U.S. colleges and universities: NMU Course Equivalency Database.
 You can then review advising sheets to see how your past courses may apply to your desired degree.
 Please confirm with your adviser prior to registering for courses.

 Post-baccalaureate students with a conferred baccalaureate degree or higher from a regionally accredited institution are admissible to NMU.
 There is no GPA requirement beyond the conferred degree for general admission to NMU, though some departments may have additional requirements.
 Applicants should provide transcripts from all previously attended post-secondary institutions.
-We are able to offer admission upon receipt of the transcript showing the earned degree (and the $35 application fee or waiver form), but will need to receive all transcripts prior to enrollment.
+We are able to offer admission upon receipt of the transcript showing the earned degree but will need to receive all transcripts prior to enrollment.
 You can apply using these instructions.

 Cost and Aid